STARRINGShia LaBeouf - Kale Brecht

 However from watching DISTURBIA, you do get a sense of "Haven't I seen this film before?"
 It's obviously a teenage take on REAR WINDOW, with the electronic ankle bracelet replacing a plaster cast and a digital video camera replacing a simple still one.
 It's really hard not to watch this film and get a sense of its much better originator.
 I mean, REAR WINDOW and James Stewart is just so classic that it's hard to live up to that, ya know?
 At least the film held up nicely on its own terms.
 It's also very predictable and we're not really scared or surprised by anything that's gonna happen in the film.
 I mean obviously, we know who's gonna come out on top of this whole mess.
 And what was up with Carrie-Anne Moss disappearing for a long bit of time?
 She seemed so secondary to the story until the end.
 You'd think she'd be more concerned for Kale after his struggle to get over his father's death.
 And Ashley seemed like a plot device to move the film along as well, although she was one plot device I'd never get tired of watching over and over again.
 Just alot of "been there, done that" going on here.

-Sarah Roemer, who was the blonde bitch in THE GRUDGE 2, is smoking hot [especially in a wet bikini], but she can act too.
-She was charming, seductive, intelligent, tough - all the things I like in a woman.
-And Shia got to kiss her too.
-Lucky bastard.
+Sarah Roemer, who was the blonde mean girl in THE GRUDGE 2, is smoking hot [especially in a wet bikini], but she can act too.
+She was charming, seductive, intelligent, tough - all the things I like in a woman and in an actress.

 David Morse rocked it as the creepy Mr. Turner.
 Morse is always great playing the villain, and he was on his creepy-game in this film.
 Just a very imposing physical presence compared to Shia LeBeouf.
 Morse was very sinister and intimidating.
 Whoever casted this fine actor deserves a raise.